 The overall regulatory philosophy of the act is to maximize party autonomy in shaping collaborative law participation agreements.
-The act sets a standard minimum floor for collaborative law participation agreements to inform and protect prospective parties.
+The act sets a standard minimum floor for collaborative law participation agreements to inform and protect prospective parties and make collaborative law easier to administer.
 Parties can add additional provisions to their agreements which are not inconsistent with the minimum terms.